ethannguyen128/github-contribution-log/README.md

 ## Why I Chose This Issue

-This issue matches my skills and I was intrigued by thinking about the process to fix this issue.
+This issue relates to skills I want to learn and I was intrigued by thinking about the process to fix this issue.

 ---